xCryptik/developer-rig/README.md

 _I am certain that my Developer Rig Configuration is correct, but my Extension is still not working._

 > Clear your browser cache and local storage, restart the Developer Rig, and cross your fingers.
-To delete the rig's local storage open the javascript console in your browser on a tab with the rig open and do `localStorage.clear();` then refresh.
-Ensure you've included the [Twitch Extension Helper](https://extension-files.twitch.tv/helper/v1/twitch-ext.min.js) in your front end files.
+To delete its local storage, use your browser's developer tools to do so then refresh your browser.
+Ensure you've included the [Twitch Extension Helper](https://extension-files.twitch.tv/helper/v1/twitch-ext.min.js) in your front-end files.

 _I see an error when attempting to run `yarn test`._